buildbot/buildbot/www/guanlecoja/README.md

 Code Coverage is a technique that tells you how much of your code is run during the unit tests.
 Achieving coverage of 100% is a good metric to tell the quality of you unit tests, and that the code does not have a corner case typo.

-``gulp --coverage`` enables code coverage report using ibrik coffeescript coverage annotation engine.
+``gulp --coverage`` enables code coverage report using coffeescript coverage annotation engine.
 This will create a ``coverage`` directory with the report inside it.

-#### Caveats:

-Ibrik uses the coffeescript-redux compiler, which understands slightly different coffeescript. most notable known issues are:

-* It does not supports CS1.7 (e.g. parenthese-less call chaining)
-* class without constructor will fail due to a bug in Ibrik: https://github.com/Constellation/ibrik/issues/21

 ### Examples